Terms & Conditions

 Diving activities can be restricted if the guide has any doubts about diver’s safety and/or qualifications.

 • LIABILITY RELEASE: All divers are required to sign a completed registration form/waiver prior to commencing diving activities.
 Students are also required to fill in an additional PADI liability release.
-Forms can be seen and downloaded on the following link: http://www.seaqueenfleet.com/downloads
+Forms can be seen and downloaded on the following link: http://www.seaqueens.com/downloads, or send to you on request via email.

-• Names and passport numbers must be sent min.
+• Names, passport numbers and copies of the passport must be sent min.
 10 days before departure, or Sea Queen cannot guarantee putting the boat out to sea on time.

 • Diving:

-• Our dive guide will present a detailed and comprehensive dive briefing for each dive site visited.
-The participation at the dive site briefings is mandatory for any person who want to do that dive.
+• Our dive guide will give a detailed and comprehensive dive briefing before each dive.
+Attendance at the briefings is compulsory for all persons wishing to do this dive.

 • All divers are required to dive in a buddy team; for single divers a buddy will be allocated on board.
 The maximum depth for diving in the Red Sea is 40 meters unless you are a qualified Technical diver with an equally qualified buddy, and unless a diver specifically booked a “TECHNICAL SAFARI”.
-However, the individual maximum diving depth will be always dependent on the level of training and experience of each diver.
+However, the individual maximum diving depth of each dive will be always dependent on the level of training and experience of each diver, and on local conditions.
+The dive guide on board is setting the maximum depths for each dive, and his limits have to be followed.

 • On a normal charter booking technical dives are NOT allowed.